-The I2S/PCM/SPDIF interface is available on dedicated pins see the Pin Out table on pages 5 and 6 for details.
+The I2S/PCM interface is available on dedicated pins 47-49 see the Pin Out table on pages 5 and 6 for details.
+A Master Clock (MCLK) function for synchronising external devices is not supported on IDC747.

 Solder Reflow Profile